rohit129/rohit129.github.io/index.md

 ## Welcome

-I am working on Dialogue System as a research scholar in Human-Computer-Interaction department of Indian Institute of Information Technology Allahabad (IIITA), India under [Prof. U.S. Tiwary](https://www.researchgate.net/profile/Uma_Shanker_Tiwary) and  also a member of [SILP](https://silp.iiita.ac.in/) (Speech, Image and Language Processing) Lab.
+I am currently an AI scientist at Uniphore Software Systems working on conversational data building the latest Natural Processing models as per the organisations needs.
+Before joining, I had worked on Dialogue System as a research scholar in Human-Computer-Interaction department of Indian Institute of Information Technology Allahabad (IIITA), India under [Prof. U.S. Tiwary](https://www.researchgate.net/profile/Uma_Shanker_Tiwary) and  also a member of [SILP](https://silp.iiita.ac.in/) (Speech, Image and Language Processing) Lab.

-My area is more focussed toward the <bf>natural language understanding and state tracking in the dialogue.
-I am enthusiastic to work in the field of artificial intelligence, machine learning, applied mathematics and statistics.
+My research area and interest lies in:

+1) Dialogue state tracking in MultiDomain language.

+2) Use of Fuzzy set in 'Natural Language Understanding' of dialogue systems.

+3) Development of robust conversational agent for specific domain.

+4) Analyzing the word vector and searching for a better intermediate representation in language understanding phase of Dialogue System.

+5) Deep Learning Model in Natural language Understanding (like Transformers Model,LLMs, RNN,LSTM,CNN)

+6) Generative AI and Prompt Engineering

+7) Development of Ontologies and their applications

+8) Information Retrieval

 Feel free to contact me: [rohit129.iiita] at [gmail.com] , [rohitpro129] at [gmail.com]